 - 1 Tablespoon maple syrup

-- 1 teaspoon fresh grated ginger
+- 1 teaspoon fresh ginger, grated

-- 1 teaspoon minced garlic
+- 1 teaspoon garlic, minced

-- Make sure all your veggies are chopped into bite-size pieces and toss into a large bowl to combine.
+- Make sure all your veggies are chopped into bite-size pieces and toss in a large bowl to combine.